DHANVIN-raj-velagapudi/farm-iot-project/README.md

 ---

-# 🗄️ Optional: Database Upgrade
+## 🗄️ Optional: Database Upgrade

-You can replace JSON storage with:
+You can replace JSON storage with a database for scalability.

+### Options

 * MongoDB
 * PostgreSQL